 The massive funding received by Uber (over $8.6 billion) and Instacart (over $600 million) has created ripples in the on demand market.
-The investors who missed the opportunity to invest in these giants are now looking for new startups that has capability to cause the next disruption.
+The investors who missed the opportunity to invest in these giants are now looking for new startups that have capability to cause the next disruption.

 According to Harvard Business Report, the on demand economy is attracting more than 22.4 million consumers annually with $57 billion in spending.
-Despite this, what’s even more interesting is that 46% of consumers have annual income less than $50,000.
+Despite this, what’s even more interesting is that 46% of consumers have an annual income of less than $50,000.

 To explain in brief, we’ve the perfect example – Ninja Delivery!

 Ninja delivery is an on demand delivery app with which users can send any kind of packages from one place to another.

 In the app, users can select the type of delivery vehicle, have the opportunity to view the delivery tracking estimate before placing the order, and track their packages in real-time.